 Amidst this, what is increasingly clear is the impact that distributed ledger technologies such as blockchain can have on the talent acquisition process, due in part to the rapid growth of decentralised peer to peer (P2P) networking.

 On the one hand, the most obvious application of blockchain technology to talent acquisition processes relates to the validation of candidate resumes, references and qualification checks.

-By creating a unified decentralized record system (independent of a company’s own main recruitment system) which requires a candidates’ credentials to be digitally uploaded and verified, an organization can validate crucial career data securely while still ensuing the security of data and candidate privacy.
+By creating a unified decentralised record system (independent of a company’s own main recruitment system) which requires a candidates’ credentials to be digitally uploaded and verified, an organisation can validate crucial career data securely while still ensuing the security of data and candidate privacy.

 Token for your data?